Croatia with kidsAre Croatia family holidays a good idea in 2025?

 It’s common sense, but be vigilant for small bones, and do not serve whole fish to young children to avoid accidents.

-3. It’s affordable, even with kids
+It’s affordable, even with kids

 Little travel buddies can add up to big expenses.

-Prices in Croatia are lower, especially when compared to other European countries.
-Having said that, it’s still wise to be smart and stay away from the destinations that become most popular in peak season.
-You can find a fantastic Croatia travel budget breakdown from Never Ending Footsteps which details how much you could expect to pay for a Croatian holiday in 2025.
+You can also find a fantastic Croatia travel budget breakdown from Never Ending Footsteps, which details how much you can expect to pay for a Croatian holiday in 2025.

 Go with a villa for the family: the kids will remember it forever

 Hotels can be pricey and tend to come with several restrictions, but with a villa, you and your family can experience true freedom.
-Not only is the value per square meter far better than a hotel, but you also have access to your own kitchen, storage, and laundry, which means you can travel much lighter when you explore the city.
+Not only is the value per square metre far better than a hotel, but you also have access to your own kitchen, storage, and laundry, which means you can travel much lighter when you explore the city.

 Family privacy for a home-like vacation